NemoAndrea/time-wasting-it/README.md

 ### Assembly

-Assembling your own clock is not very difficult, provided you have soldering tools, a bit of time,
+Assembling your own clock is not very difficult, provided you have soldering tools, a bit of time, and basic SSH knowledge.

 Briefly, you will need the following components